Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory

-In this section, we are going to explore the case of a charged massive scalar field propagating on the dilatonic black hole background.
-In doing so, we will extend the previous analysis based on a neutral massless scalar field by focusing on the new features which are introduced by the mass of the field and its charge.
-The absorption cross-section due to the interaction of massive but neutral scalar field with a Reissner-Nordstr\"om black hole was explored in \cite{benone2014absorption}, where the cross-section was obtained at different frequency ranges (low, high, and intermediate).
-Some years later, the same authors revised their own analysis on the absorption of a massive scalar field by a Reissner-Nordstr¨om black hole, correcting some conclusions about the low-frequency limit \cite {benone2017absorption}.
-In fact, Benone \emph{et al.} used as a starting point a dimensionless paremeter introduced by Jun and Park which helps to identify the role played by a massive scalar field in the absorption and emission spectra of Schwarzschild black hole \cite{jung2004effect}.
-The process of absorption of massive and charged scalar field by a Kerr-Newman black hole was reported in \cite{bc2019}.
-The absorption of massive wave of spin $s=1/2$ around a small Schwarzschild black hole was explored by Doran \emph{et al}. \cite{doran2005}.
-In the case of EMd gravity, the absorption cross-section associated with a massless scalar field was derived in \cite{huang2020scattering}, however, the analysis of a charged massive scalar field impinging upon a dilatonic charged black hole was not contemplated.
-Our main goal is to determine the absorption cross-section along with the scattering cross-section for a charged massive scalar field for a dilatonic black hole.
+In this section, we will explore the case of a charged massive scalar field propagating on the dilatonic black hole background.
+In doing so, we will extend the previous analysis based on a neutral massless scalar field by focusing on the new features introduced by the mass of the field and its charge.
+The absorption cross-section due to the interaction of massive but neutral scalar field in Reissner-Nordstr\"om black hole was explored in \cite{benone2014absorption}, where the cross-section was obtained at different frequency ranges (low, high, and intermediate).
+Some years later, the same authors revised their analysis, correcting some conclusions about the low-frequency limit \cite {benone2017absorption}.
+Benone \emph{et al.} used as a starting point a dimensionless parameter introduced by Jun and Park, which helps to identify the role played by a massive scalar field in the absorption, and emission spectra of Schwarzschild black hole \cite{jung2004effect}.
+The process of absorption of a massive charged scalar field by a Kerr-Newman black hole was reported in \cite{bc2019}.
+The absorption of a massive wave of spin $s=1/2$ around a small Schwarzschild black hole was explored by Doran \emph{et al}. \cite{doran2005}.
+For the EMd gravity, the absorption cross-section associated with a massless scalar field was partially addressed \cite{huang2020scattering}; however, the analysis of a charged massive scalar field impinging upon a dilatonic charged black hole was not contemplated.
+Our main goal is to determine the absorption cross-section and scattering cross-section for a charged massive scalar field for a dilatonic black hole.

-It is useful to introduce a dimensionless parameter, say $v$, which includes the field's mass and the incoming frequency/energy.
-Originally introduced by Jun and Park \cite{jung2004effect}, this parameter reads
+It is helpful to introduce a dimensionless parameter, say $v$, which includes the field's mass and the incoming frequency/energy.
+Initially introduced by Jun and Park \cite{jung2004effect}, this parameter reads

 and is well-defined ($0<v\leq 1$) as long as $\omega>m$.
-To carry on, we consider the dynamic of charged massive scalar field near a dilatonic black hole (\ref{EMD}), hence the master equation is given by a generalized Klein-Gordon equation
+To carry on, we consider the dynamics of a charged massive scalar field near a dilatonic black hole (\ref{EMD}), hence the master equation is given by a generalized Klein-Gordon equation